stockhuman/Ayu-Mirage-Arduino/README.md

 ![Ayu Mirage screenshot](themepreview.jpg)

 ### Installation
-Either rplace the default theme or create a themes directory in your sketch folder and copy the AyuMirage into it.
+Either replace the default theme or create a themes directory in your sketch folder and copy the `AyuMirage` into it.
 This second option shows up in the preference screen on restart.